daredloco/csharp-collection/README.md

-RoWa.Settings.Load(); //Loads the settings from the file RoWa.Settings.SetValue("language","en"); //Adds/Updates the value to the settings and saves the file RoWa.Settings.RemoveValue("language"); //Removes the value from the settings and saves the file RoWa.Settings.GetValue("language"); //Returns a dynamic variable with the value
+RoWa.Settings.Load(); //Loads the settings from the file RoWa.Settings.SetValue("language","en"); //Adds/Updates the value to the settings and saves the file RoWa.Settings.RemoveValue("language"); //Removes the value from the settings and saves the file RoWa.Settings.GetValue<T>("language"); //Returns a variable from type T with the value
 ```

 ## RoWa.Game.cs